Gashapon: History

 Unique examples of places where these machines have been installed include a train cabin of Wakayama Electric Railway's Toy Train as well as West Japan Railway's sightseeing Green Loop Bus.
 Furthermore, especially before COVID-19, they were also installed in departure lobbies of airports with many international flights, such as at Narita Airport and Kansai Airport.
 Since foreign currency exchange is generally limited to banknotes, these capsule vending machines were strategically placed so that travelers could use their unexchangeable 100 yen and 500 yen coins as a way to buy souvenirs.
+They are also widely popular in the Tokyo neighborhoods of Akihabara, Shinjuku, and Shibuya.

 As of the 2020s, adults are expressing Shōwa nostalgia by collecting capsule toys.